lohseng97/CE2006-Software-Engineering/medicine_reminders/README.md

-# HealthZone Android Application

-HealthZone let users do the following:
-- Set custom Medicine Reminders, with scheduled notifications
-- Find nearest General Practitioner (GP) Clinics, participating under CHAS program
-- See Singapore's Top 3 Infections.

 ## Installation instructions

 Steps to run the application:
-1) Unzip the ZIP with folder name: "medicine_reminders"
+1) Download and unzip the ZIP with folder name: "medicine_reminders"
 2) Open Visual Studio Code (VS Code)
 3) Open the project folder
 4) You might have to install Flutter and Dart in VS Code, as well as set up Android Studio.